danmharris/personal-website/src/content/_index.md

   main:
     weight: 10
 ---
-Hello, my name is Dan Harris and welcome to my website.
-I am a {{< age >}} year old technology enthusiast who has recently graduated from the University of Southampton with a BSc in Computer Science (first class honours).
-I am currently working for [Netcraft](https://netcraft.com) as a software developer.
+Welcome to my website.
+Here is where I talk tech and ramble on about projects I'm currently working on.